Excess Compensation definition

 Excess Compensation means Compensation in excess of the taxable wage base, as determined under Section 230 of the Social Security Act, in effect on the first day of the Plan Year.
 Further, this Section 4.06(b)(2) shall be modified as provided in Section 9.03 for years in which the Plan is top heavy under Article 9.

-Excess Compensation means, with respect to each Covered Executive in connection with an Accounting Restatement, the amount of Eligible Incentive Compensation that exceeds the amount of Incentive Compensation that otherwise would have been Received had it been determined based on the restated amounts, computed without regard to any taxes paid, as determined by the Committee.
+Excess Compensation means the amount of Incentive-Based Compensation Received that exceeds the amount of Incentive-Based Compensation that otherwise would have been Received had such Incentive-Based Compensation been determined based on the restated amounts (this is referred to in the listings standards as “erroneously awarded incentive-based compensation”) and must be computed without regard to any taxes paid.